-- On June 24, 2021, the Senate passed S. 272, the the Congressional Budget Justification Transparency Act of 2021, by unanimous consent with an amendment.
-This bill would, among other things, amend the Federal Funding Accountability and Transparency Act of 2016, to require Federal agencies (except those with budgets confidential by law) to post their congressional budget justifications on the agency website.
-Additionally, OMB would establish a website that publishes a list of all agencies’ budget justifications for each fiscal year, and in consultation with Treasury, establish policies and issue guidance to Federal agencies to ensure congressional budget justification materials will be produced and made available in an accessible, user-friendly format no later than one year after enactment.
-The bill now moves to the House for consideration.
+On September 24, 2021, the President signed S. 272, the Congressional Budget Justification Transparency Act of 2021, which became Public Law 117-40.
+The bill previously passed the House on August 23, by roll call vote of 423-1 under suspension of rules, and the Senate on June 24, by unanimous consent with an amendment.
+This law, among other things, amends the Federal Funding Accountability and Transparency Act of 2016, to require Federal agencies (except those with budgets confidential by law) to post their congressional budget justifications on the agency website.
+Additionally, OMB must establish a website that publishes a list of all agencies’ budget justifications for each fiscal year, and in consultation with Treasury, establish policies and issue guidance to Federal agencies to ensure congressional budget justification materials will be produced and made available in an accessible, user-friendly format no later than one year after enactment.

 - On June 17, 2021, the President signed S. 475, the Juneteenth National Independence Day Act, which became Public Law 117-17.
 The law requires June 19 to be a legal public holiday.

 - On March 23, 2021, the President signed S. 579, which became Public Law 117-3.
 The bill previously passed the Senate on March 3 and the House on March 11, both by Unanimous Consent.
 The new law changes the criteria for eliminating the five-month waiting period for individuals with amyotrophic lateral sclerosis (ALS) to those eligible individuals who were approved for benefits on or after July 23, 2020.
 The law immediately amends the ALS Disability Insurance Access Act of 2019 and has an effective date of December 23, 2020.